dkuspawono/javascript/packages/eslint-config-sslcom-base/README.md

 Our default export contains all of our ESLint rules, including ECMAScript 6+.
 It requires `eslint` and `eslint-plugin-import`.

-1. `npm install --save-dev eslint-config-airbnb-base eslint-plugin-import eslint`
+1. `npm install --save-dev eslint-config-sslcom-base eslint-plugin-import eslint`
 2. add `"extends": "sslcom-base"` to your .eslintrc

 ### eslint-config-sslcom-base/legacy